ferrous-systems/rust-training/training-slides/src/embedded-async.md

 fn my_async_fn() -> impl Future<Output = u32>;
 ```

+## The `await` keyword

-`await`ing a `async` fn is essentially resolving the future it returns to completion.
+- `await`ing a `async` fn is essentially resolving the future it returns to completion.
+- Every `await` is a point in code where the execution of the future might be paused and the current
+  execution context needs to be saved.
+- Essentially, `await`s are transition points of the compiler generated state machines.

 ## Wakers